kaitogoto7/sixnations/README.md

-source of webpages scraped: espnscrum statsguru
+webpages scraped are from espnscrum statsguru